demirarikan/virtual-layer-retinal-surgery/README.md

 ## Overview
 This repository contains the code for a real-time deformation-aware control system designed for autonomous robotic subretinal injection.
 The system is guided by intraoperative Optical Coherence Tomography (iOCT) to ensure precision during delicate surgical procedures.

+## Subretinal injection segmentation dataset
+Dataset used to train the segmentation network in this work can be found [here](https://github.com/demirarikan/subretinal-injection-oct-dataset).

 ## Features
 - Real-time deformation-aware control
 - Autonomous robotic subretinal injection